Disclaimer

 3.2.3.
 Internal

 If using the Internal authentication method, set the internalCredentials configuration in the YAML file as indicated in Service Settings.
-This method should only be used for testing.

 3.3.
 Access Security Policies